 T.J.
-Bannister was the latest Cavalier to provide the heroics as he scored after a mad scramble with 2.7 seconds left in double overtime as UVa posted an 80-79 win over Western Kentucky (Jan.
+Bannister provided the heroics as he scored after a mad scramble with 2.7 seconds left in double overtime as UVa posted an 80-79 win over Western Kentucky (Jan.
 5) at University Hall.
 Bannister was 1-5 from the field before making his short jumper in the lane.